gazebosim/docs/garden/Manipulating_models.md

 # Manipulating Models

-This tutorial will walk you through using various plugins to assist model and scene manipulation in the Ignition GUI.
+This tutorial will walk you through using various plugins to assist model and scene manipulation in the Gazebo GUI.

 The Transform Control plugin is a combination of keybindings and transform control options: selection, translation, rotation and snapping.
-This chart of [Ignition's keyboard shortcuts](hotkeys) may be helpful for this tutorial.
+This chart of [Gazebo's keyboard shortcuts](hotkeys) may be helpful for this tutorial.

 The View Angle plugin allows you to quickly and easily adjust the direction from which your scene faces an entity in the simulation.